Fadhil762/google-homepage/README.md

-A tutorial project from The Odin Project where I replicate Google search page
+A tutorial project from The Odin Project where I try to replicate Google search page while adding my own twist